 5) Social.
 Possibly the best aspect to traveling by boat, certainly for a backpacker, is the social side.
 You’re stuck on this vessel for a long-time with a finite group of people to converse with, before too long you’ll be swapping stories like old friends.

 So there you have it, I’ve nailed my colours to the mast (genius!) and made it clear that boats are far and away my favourite form on transport.
+Now I just need to get rich, find some good boat sales and get myself one!
 If you get the chance to jump onboard a ship any time soon, do it and I guarantee you won’t be disappointed.
 Happy travel =)